-Couples in civil unions who wish to marry after the grace period expires can marry each other using the regular marriage process, and the fee will be waived.
+Couples in civil unions who wish to marry after the grace period expires can go ahead and marry each other, and the fee will be waived.

 Will my out-of-state civil union, which is currently recognized as a civil union, be eligible for an "upgrade" in Illinois?